 However, the full SEO impact of using pop-ups and interstitials can be much larger than the direct search penalty.
 If blocking access to your content is resulting in higher bounce rates, less time spent on your websites, fewer pages visited and preventing people from linking to your content, the broader SEO penalty is going to be huge.

-Relevant, high-quality links are still the biggest ranking factor in Google’s search algorithm and pop-ups greatly reduce your chances of getting these by reducing the percentage of visitors who engage with your content, let alone share it with others.
+Relevant, high-quality links are still one of the biggest ranking factors in Google’s search algorithm and pop-ups greatly reduce your chances of getting these by reducing the percentage of visitors who engage with your content, let alone share it with others.
 Likewise, Google wants to rank pages that provide the information people are looking for and a bad mix of high bounce rates and low times on page suggests your content doesn’t belong at the top of the SERPs.

 So why do so many brands still use them?